tsbertalan/scipy_proceedings_2012/tom_bertalan/tom_bertalan.rst

 Multigrid algorithms aim to accelerate the solution of large linear systems that typically arise from the discretization of partial differential equations.
 While small systems (hundreds of unknowns) can efficiently be solved with direct  methods such as Gaussian elimination or iterative methods such as Gauss-Seidel, these methods do not scale well.
 In contrast, multigrid methods can theoretically solve a system in :math:`O(N)` CPU steps and memory usage [Brandt2]_.

 The entire multigrid algorithm can be summarized in a few steps.
-The process below assumes that the user has first discretized the partial differential equation ("PDE") of interest, or otherwise expressed the problem as a matrix system of equations.
+The process below (also schematized in Fig. :ref:`cycle`) assumes that the user has first discretized the partial differential equation ("PDE") of interest, or otherwise expressed the problem as a matrix system of equations.

 #.
 Setup hierarchies of operators and restriction matrices.
 #.
 Find an approximation to the solution (pre-smooth the high-frequency error).